hackathonsAndProjects/ai-alliance/README.md

 ## Putting the files in the right place
 </br>
 Find the xampp folder on your computer (usually under C disk).
 Go to C:/xampp/htdocs.Inside htdocs, create a new folder named ai-alliance.
 Inside this folder, put whatever files you think pertain to the project, or just a file that you want to test.
 Note: you can also create more subfolders if you like.
 To make sure that you created the folder in the right place, go to localhost/ai-alliance.
-If you get an error message, something went wrong.
+If you get an error message, you didn't do it right :(.
+Else congrats :).